LogoCustom Linear Actuator

 force, speed, stroke, duty, voltage, channel count, harness length

-This prevents treating "12v 1500n actuator" as a product class when it is a sizing entry point for one canonical method.
+This prevents treating "12v heavy duty linear actuator", "12v actuator 3500n", or "12v 1500n actuator" as standalone product classes when they are sizing entry points for one canonical method.

 Estimate per-channel mechanical output power